nearform/the-micro-frontends-workshop/slides.md

 -- @module-federation/typescript,

--- packaging your types for distribution via a package registry (e.g., npm);
+-- packaging your types for distribution via a package registry (e.g., npm),

 -- referencing types across monorepo (if possible).